Lament: Lament in Ancient Greece

+According to the Suda, it was a type of lament and song, applied both to dirges and hymns, and named after Ailinos, the son of the Muse Calliope.
+The term ailinos (Αἴλινος) was also used to describe something mournful or dirge-like.

 Musical form

 There is a short, free musical form appearing in the Baroque and then again in the Romantic periods, called lament.
 It is typically a set of harmonic variations in homophonic texture, wherein the bass (Lament bass) descends through a tetrachord, usually one suggesting a minor mode.